ulissesf/qmassa/README.md

 sudo qmassa -p 2876
 ```

-Running for only 5 iterations (UI updates).
+Running for only 5 iterations (stats updates).

 ```shell
 sudo qmassa -n 5
 ```

-Changing the interval between updates to 1s (1000 ms).
+Changing the interval between stats updates to 1s (1000 ms).
+The UI will be
+updated on the same frequency or whenever user interaction happens.

 ```shell
 sudo qmassa -m 1000